 His Holiness has so far made a total of nine visits to Sakya Thinley Rinchen Ling in Bristol and other centres of ours in the United Kingdom.
 During this time he has bestowed innumerable initiations and teachings.

 Other eminent Sakya masters who have visited Sakya Thinley Rinchen Ling include Ngor Phende Rinpoche, H.E.
-Sakya Dagchen Rinpoche and Jetsun Chime Luding Rinpoche, sister of His Holiness Sakya Trizin
+Sakya Dagchen Rinpoche, Jetsun Chime Luding Rinpoche and H.E.
+Ratna Vajra Rinpoche.

 See also: Karma Kagyu Tradition